liuzz10/hexo-blog/source/_posts/lc-78-subsets.md

     return res
 ```

-Note: I'd not call this approach as backtracking because by using backtracking we usually have to prune partial solutions accroding to the definition on [wiki](https://en.wikipedia.org/wiki/Backtracking#:~:text=Backtracking%20is%20a%20general%20algorithm,possibly%20be%20completed%20to%20a).
+Note: I'd not call this approach as backtracking because by using backtracking we usually have to prune partial solutions according to the definition on [wiki](https://en.wikipedia.org/wiki/Backtracking#:~:text=Backtracking%20is%20a%20general%20algorithm,possibly%20be%20completed%20to%20a).
 In this problem, it doesn't prune any partial solutions - it just simply includes all combinations.

 # Origin